Providing an attachment friendly community which fosters warmth with high boundaries so that all can achieve to their full potential.

 Reading books will be given out each week in class.
 This will include one reading book/ magazine of your son/charges choice and one that will challenge their reading skills.
 Your son/charge will spend time in class during the week, reading to develop their skills and help them make progress.
 Reading should also be completed with an adult 3 times per week and record in your son/charges reading diary.

-Last term, Sigma visited Beeston Castle as part of our History topic.
+Sigma have previously visited a Synagogue as part of the Religious Education curriculum.
+We also visited Chester Zoo and had a lovely day in the snow!
+Sigma also visited Beeston Castle as part of our History topic.
 During the visit to Beeston Castle, pupils took part in three activities that showed the progression within the Stone Age, Bronze Age and Iron Age.
 Both pupils and staff had a great day out!